-21.C3.1.10 QUALITY ASSURANCE PLAN (QAP)
+21. C3.1.10 Quality Assurance Plan (QAP)

-The Main Contractor shall propose to the DGAQA/Competent Inspection Authority Quality Assurance Plan that shall include the QA milestones and activities.
+The Main Contractor shall propose to the DGAQA/Competent QA Authority Quality Assurance Plan that shall include the QA milestones and activities.

 - a.
-The QAP should be approved by the DGAQA/Competent Inspection Authority before the production commences may be updated as necessary during the Design, Development and Acceptance process. - b.
-Any changes in the QAP should be intimated by the Main Contractor to the DGAQA/ Competent Inspection Authority before implementation in the production phase.
+The QAP should be approved by the DGAQA / Competent QA Authority before the production commences and can be updated as necessary during the Design, Development and Acceptance process. - b.
+Any changes in the QAP should be intimated by the Main Contractor to the DGAQA Competent QA Authority before implementation in the production phase.

 - a.
-In general, QAP should cover design and process data control, document control, raw material supplier control, inspection measuring, and test equipment control, Nonconforming material control, Corrective and preventive actions, handling and storage, internal audits, In-service feedback, quality escapes, Issuing authorized release documents - b.
-QAP may be prepared based on CEMILAC approved test schedule, Process Documents and/or mutually agreed national and international quality assurance standards.
+In general, QAP should cover design and process data control, document control, raw material supplier control, QA measuring, and test equipment control, Nonconforming material control, Corrective and preventive actions, handling and storage, In-service feedback, quality escapes, if applicable and Issuing authorized release documents. - b.
+QAP shall normally be prepared based on mutually agreed national and international quality assurance standards/specifications, CEMILAC approved test schedule, Process control Documents.

-21.C3.1.11 DESIGN AND DEVELOPMENT (PART/PROCESS)
+21.C3.1.11 Design and Development (Part/Process)

-a.
-The Main Contractor shall have a design and development process documents that result in the Airborne material meeting the user requirements and the Certification Plan.
+- a.
+The Main Contractor shall have a design and development process document that result in the Airborne material meeting the user requirements and the Certification Plan. - b.

-b.
 TAA and user agencies should be involved from the conceptual stage of the project in various reviews and evaluation.

 - a.
-Drawing and process documents should be approved by CEMILAC. - b.
+Drawing (for semi-finished components) and process documents should be approved by CEMILAC. - b.
 The design and development activities should follow the guideline materials given in Airworthiness Certification Plan (ACP) and Certification Procedure, Subpart 21.C3. - c.
-Part design of metallic or non-metallic based materials should be carried out as per the drawing document approved by TAA. - d.
-Manufacturing of the metallic or non-metallic parts and consumables should be carried out as per the Process Document approved by TAA. - e.
-Process document should contain a Process Flowchart indicating the sequence of all manufacturing/processing steps from raw material/ingredient selection to final despatch of the metallic/non-metallic material/consumables.The process document should be identified by a unique code number, Issue No, Rev.No. and Date of Issue/ Revision. - f.
+Part design of metallic or non-metallic based semi-finished components should be carried out as per the drawing document approved by TAA. - d.
+Manufacturing of the metallic or non-metallic parts and consumables should be carried out as per the Process Document approved by ȚAA. - e.
+Process document should contain a Process Flowchart indicating the sequence of all manufacturing/processing steps from raw material/ingredients to final dispatch of the metallic/non-metallic material/airborne consumables.
+The process document should be identified by a unique code number, Issue No, Rev. No. and Date of Issue/Revision. - f.
 The Process Document should not be changed without the concurrence of TAA.

-The Process Document, in essence, shall consist of individual process details of all manufacturing/processing stages in sequence with the details of raw materials/ingredients to be used for manufacturing/processing, their specifications, all process variables/ parameters and quality checks to be carried out during each manufacturing/processing stages, manufacturing drawings, and so on.
+The Process Document, in essence, shall consist of individual process details of all manufacturing/processing stages in sequence with the details of raw materials/ingredients to be used for manufacturing/processing, all process variables/ parameters and quality checks to be carried out during each manufacturing/processing stages, manufacturing drawings, and so on.

-21.C3.1.12 TEST AND EVALUATION
+21.C3.1.12 Test and Evaluation

-The Airborne Materials shall be subjected to necessary tests to ensure compliance with applicable Airworthiness Certification Criteria requirements as defined in the CB & ACP prior to LoTA.
+The Airborne Materials shall be subjected to necessary tests to ensure compliance with applicable Airworthiness Certification Criteria requirements as defined in the CB & ACP prior to LoA.